Pritam1136/meowfacts-website/README.md

 # meowfacts website

-This website is designed to showcase the (MeowFact API)[https://github.com/wh-iterabb-it/meowfacts], which provides random cat facts to users.
+This website is designed to showcase the [MeowFact API](https://github.com/wh-iterabb-it/meowfacts), which provides random cat facts to users.
 The website allows users to access and display these cat facts in a user-friendly manner.
 This README file provides an overview of the website and instructions on how to set it up and use it.

 ### The CatFact API website offers the following features: